Doki12154/Upay/README_EN.md

 ## 📖 Introduction [English](README_EN.md) | [中文](README.md)

-**UcardPay** is a cryptocurrency card issuance and payment management system.
+**VisacardPay** is a cryptocurrency card issuance and payment management system.
 It is designed to help you quickly build your own crypto card distribution platform, supporting bulk issuance of Visa/Mastercard virtual and physical cards, automatic USDT deposits, real-time fiat settlement, and a complete agent distribution system.
 Similar to crypto card projects like THPAY / WildCard.

 ## ✨ Key Features